On LLMs

 On this blog

 A small aside: Somewhat amusingly and annoyingly, it appears that usage of em dashes (“—”) is now associated with AI-generated content by many people.
 How annoying since, as a former grammar dork, I’ve been using em dashes since I was a kid.
-(I haven’t used Windows in years now, but I still recall the Alt-code for em dashes in Windows (0151), and macOS makes it super simple to type them, so I often do because I’m like that.)
+(I haven’t used Windows in years now, but I still recall the Alt-code for em dashes in Windows (0151), and macOS makes it super simple to type them, so I often do because I’m lovable like that.)

 So, to clarify: I will never post any AI-generated or AI-augmented articles on this blog.
-Any dashes (em, en, or other!), typos, and other creative lexical errors are my own — for better or for worse. 😅 If there’s ever a need to insert some kind of AI-generated content, I’ll label as such.
+Any dashes (em, en, or other!), typos, and other creative lexical errors are my own — for better or for worse. 😅 If there’s ever a need to insert some kind of AI-generated content, I’ll label it as such.